Getting Back to Your Life as Usual

 Q. What about patients who are done with treatment and want to feel better?

-One great intervention we have to offer is personal training specifically for cancer survivors at our Transitions Studio in Ann Arbor.
+One great intervention we have to offer is personal training specifically for cancer survivors in our Cancer Rehabilitation Program.
 This is part of the University of Michigan's Department of Physical Medicine and Rehabilitation.
 Physical inactivity can lead to many disabling health issues.
 People want to feel better after cancer, not worse.
-Our certified trainers can help you develop a program that meets your goals and lifestyle.

 Visit the Cancer Rehabilitation Program webpage to learn more!

 Continue learning about the side effects of chemotherapy

 - Poetry Puzzler: Battling Back Chemobrain with Your Pen